 Gluten is found in many grains like farro, freekah, bulgur, spelt, kamut, barley, rye, and triticale.
 Since processed foods like pasta, breads, baked goods and meat substitutes are typically made with wheat, gluten is ubiquitous in the American diet.
 According to the USDA, about 17 percent of calories in the American diet come from wheat flour -- a large proportion of the diet from a single food.1

-When is it Necessary to Go Gluten-Free?
+When is it necessary to go gluten-free?

 People with non-Celiac gluten sensitivity do not have the intestinal damage related to Celiac disease and they do not have an allergy to wheat or gluten.
 A diagnosis of gluten sensitivity is usually made after Celiac disease is ruled out and removing gluten from the diet removes the symptoms.
 Individuals with gluten sensitivity can have joint pain, muscle aches and fatigue in addition to digestive symptoms.
 The disease is not well understood and the symptoms are not clearly defined.

-Does Gluten have negative effects on our health?
+Does gluten have negative effects on our health?

+There is also no evidence that wheat or gluten has any negative effect on health in people who do not have a medical need to avoid gluten.11 What often happens in books and online is that the negatives of high-glycemic refined carbohydrates (like white flour products) are attributed to gluten or wheat.
+The problem is, eating refined carbohydrates without the gluten isn’t an improvement.
+It is the refining process that removes nutrients and increases the glycemic effects that is unhealthful, and not the variety of grain or even gluten in particular that contributes to the promotion of chronic disease.

 Wheat has been called the main cause of the nation’s obesity epidemic in diet books, and losing weight seems to be a motivator in the trend of those seeking a gluten-free diet.
-Yet, there have been no studies published that show removing gluten from the diet results in weight loss; furthermore, there is also no evidence that intact wheat berries (unground wheat kernels) which contain gluten, yet are a whole unprocessed food has any negative effect on health in people who do not have a medical need to avoid gluten .3 What often happens in books and online is that the negatives of high-glycemic refined carbohydrates (like white flour products and very finely ground whole wheat flour) are attributed to gluten or wheat.
-It is the refining process and the increased glycemic effect upon eating refined flour products that is unhealthful and not the type of grain or even gluten in particular that contributes to the promotion of chronic disease.
-What usually then happens is other refined carbohydrates without the gluten, such as white rice flour is used instead, which isn’t an improvement.

-A gluten-free diet can be just as high in calories and low in nutritional value as the Standard American Diet.
+But A gluten-free diet can be just as high in calories and glycemic load, and just as low in nutritional value as the Standard American Diet.
 Refined white flour, in the form of gluten-free pasta, cookies and bread will not help you lose weight.
-These products are just as harmful as refined wheat flour.
+These products have the same drawbacks as refined wheat flour.

 The bottom line: for most people, gluten is not a problem.
 Within the context of an optimal Nutritarian diet, eating healthful gluten-containing foods such as wheat berries cooked in water or some coarsely ground (or sprouted) whole wheat bread will not negatively affect your health.
 Many advocates of gluten-free eating programs have supplied scientific references showing the link between wheat and disease, by using studies on white flour products, incorrectly blaming the health problems resulting from white flour products on the gluten they contain, and that was not scientifically accurate.